poldi2018/Milestone1-User-centric-frontend/README.md

 <h2> TOUR.HTML </h2>

 Mobile version has only one column, the desktop version features three columns.
 The middle section displays the touring details.
+During testout of different things, I looked out for something which did not require javascript.
-The related container carries two div’s which are on same position, each div contains one page of dates.
-Both div’s are animated in its opacity.
-When one div’s opacity is 1 the opacity of the other is set to zero.
-Also some blurring effect is applied just before the fade taking place.
+The related container carries two divs which are on same position, each div contains one page of dates.
+Both divs are animated in its opacity.
+When one divs opacity is 1 the opacity of the other is set to zero (and vice).
+So they are toggled in its visibility.
+Also some blurring effect is applied just before the fade is taking place.

 <h2> VISUALS.HTML </h2>